ofajs/ofa-v4-docs/docs/en/docs/get-started/common-properties.md

 ## Common Properties

-- [tag](./others/tag.md): Get the tag name of the target.
+- [tag](../../api/others/tag.md): Get the tag name of the target.
-- [ele](./instance/ele.md): Get the actual native element of the instance.
+- [ele](../../api/instance/ele.md): Get the actual native element of the instance.
-- [index](./others/index.md): Get the index of the target element within its parent element.
+- [index](../../api/others/index.md): Get the index of the target element under its parent element.
 - [text](../../api/props/text.md): Get or set the text of the target element.
 - [html](../../api/props/html.md): Get or set the HTML code of the target element.
 - [css](../../api/props/css.md): Get or set the style of the target element.